miloopark/miloopark/README.md

 😄 My name is Min Sung (Milo), an undergraduate pursuing a BA in computer science with a minor in visual arts at Boston University.
 I am interested in software engineering, artificial intelligence, mixed reality, machine learning, and product management.

-For any inquiries, feel free to email me at minpark@bu.edu
+For any inquiries, feel free to email me at minpark@bu.edu or milopark3@gmail.com

 <!--